jfredett/brocard/LOG.md

 I think that covers it, I'm going to continue to let it run on my other machine, but at the moment it looks to be doing about 4-5 billion values per day, so I've got a long way to go to beat the ~5 month time `jhg` set.

+## 1213

+I killed the run on my other machine, the 2,3 search wasn't converging particularly nicely, and I think I'll probably need to adjust my approach, it will help when the reciever loop is independent of the main loop, so that all my control logic is separate from my output/adjustment logic and solve logic.

+I managed to get up to around 1e10 in about 12 hours, so I'm within spitting distance of Matson%.

+I want to improve the report output as it seems to be the lowest hanging fruit, and improving it should help me come up with a better time-tuning algorithm.

+I may try just refactoring to use an existing BigInt instead of u128, and maybe my existing impl will translate cleanly, not sure yet.

+# 2-JUN-2024

+## 1457

+Took a brief break to work on some [other stuff](https://github.com/jfredett/katuv), and will probably continue to do so for a bit, but I _also_ looked a bit at [rust-gpu](https://github.com/EmbarkStudios/rust-gpu) and I think there is a natural way to translate the montgomery stuff to use that, so I may take a brief stab at implementing my MMP solution there instead of via SIMD.
+If I could get this to run on a GPU I suspect I'd sweep the speedrun targets pretty quickly, and it's a good way to get a pipeline set up to exploit the GPU for other similar problems.

+# 3-JUN-2024

+## 1041

+I'm in between meetings so I did some cleanup and got the benches working again.
+I'm going to wipe out the old results and start fresh this evening.